AaravArora3835/TryHackMe-Labs/Logs.md

 ## 2026-01-31
 - Completed TryHackMe: Careers in Cyber
-- Learned about cybersecurity roles and entry-level paths
+- Completed TryHackMe: What is Networking?
-- Completed Module 1 of Pre Security
+- Finished Module 1 of Pre Security
+- Started Module 2: Network Fundamentals
 - Added room notes and updated repo